 During our recent trip to Cebu, our first stop was Malapascua.
-It was our second time visiting Malapascua and it didn’t really disappoint us.
-It was so beautiful with nice weather for swimming and taking pictures.
+It was our second time visiting Malapascua and as the first time. it didn’t disappoint us at all.
+It was so beautiful, with really nice weather for swimming and taking pictures.
 There are many things to do in Malapascua and we will show you how beautiful Malapascua Island is, how to get to Malapascua, what to eat in Malapascua, where to stay in Malapascua.
 Also we will answer one of the most common questions about Malapascua Island: Are there ATMs in Malapascua?
 We will also let you in on how to take a day trip to Kalanggaman Island.

 How to get to Malapascua

-If you are in Cebu, there are two ways to get to Malapascua from Cebu- by riding a van or riding a bus.
+If you are in Cebu, there are two ways to get to Malapascua: by riding a van or taking the bus.
 We decided to get there by van and it cost us around 200 PHP (less than 4 USD) per person, with the 5-year-old child riding for free!
-It took us about 4 hours to get to Maya where we rode the ferry to Malapascua.
-You can also get there by bus which is cheaper (around 160 pesos) taking you about 5-6 hours.
+It took us about 4 hours to get to Maya Port where we rode the ferry to Malapascua.
+You can also get there by bus which is cheaper (around 160 PHP or 3 USD), which takes about 5-6 hours.
 As always, choose the option parallel to your preferred comfort, time and budget.
-You can also rent a taxi 2500 to 3500 PHP ($47 to 66 USD) or half of the price if you want to use Uber.
+You can also rent a taxi 2500 to 3500 PHP ($47 to 66 USD) or half of the price if you want to use Grab.

-After arriving to Maya, we still needed to ride a boat to get to Malapascua.
-The fare was 100 pesos per person and 50 pesos for a kid, which is less than 2 to less than 1 USD respectively.
-It actually took us quite a long time to get to the boat because locals were trying to charge us double.
+After arriving in Maya, we still needed to ride a boat to get to Malapascua.
+The fare was 100 PHP per person and 50 PHP for a kid, which is less than 2 to less than 1 USD respectively.
+It actually took us quite a long time to get on a boat because some locals were trying to charge us double.
 Their excuse was that there were not too many people going to Malapascua.
 If you encounter this, just be patient and wait for the honest person who will charge your right like what we did.
-They accepted us in the boat as last minute passengers to our fair rate.
-If there is low tide you have to pay 20 pesos non negotiable for the boatman riding you to the boat in small boats.
+They accepted us in the boat as last minute passengers with our desired fair rate.
+If it is low tide, you will have have to pay 20 PHP (non-negotiable) to the boatman taking you closer to the island on a smaller boat.

-How to get Bantayan to Malapascua?
-If you are coming from Bantayan (click here for things to do in Bantayan Island), you can rent a boat starting from 1500 pesos and it will take you less than 2 hours to reach Malapascua.
-You can also do the trip from Malapascua to Bantayan and vice versa, as we did.
-We joined to a boat and paid 1200 for two adults and a kid.
+If you are coming from Bantayan (click here for things to do in Bantayan Island), you can rent a boat starting from 1500 PHP (less than 28 USD) and it will take you less than 2 hours to reach Malapascua.
+You can also do the trip from Malapascua to Bantayan, as we did.
+We road a boat and paid 1200 PHP for two adults and a kid.

-ATMS in Malapascua?
-There are no ATMs in Malapascua, make sure you are bringing enough cash for your stay and all your activities in the island.
+There are no ATMs in Malapascua, so make sure you are bringing enough cash for your stay and all your activities in the island.
 Otherwise, you will have to pay high commissions in the resorts that allow you to exchange money with your credit card.
 Check here the exchange rate before your trip.

 Things To Do in Malapascua

-There’s a few things to do in Malapascua.
-The basic activities to do in Malapascua are: snorkeling, diving, swimming and, of course, relaxing.
+There are several things to do in Malapascua.
+The basic activities to do in Malapascua are snorkeling, diving, swimming and, of course, relaxing.
 Here’s a list of some of the things to do in Malapascua in your next trip!

-If you are coming to Malapascua for diving, you should know that it´s one of the best spots in the Philippines and you can see thresher sharks apart from the very clear water!
-Click here for a complete guide of places to dive in the Philippines.
+If you are coming to Malapascua for diving, you should know that it´s one of the best spots in the Philippines and you can see thresher sharks in its crystal clear waters!
+Click here for a complete guide of places to go diving in the Philippines.

 You can hire a boat and do island hoping around Malapascua.
 There are 2-3 spots to do it and you can ask the boatman for prices.
-They will offer around you around 1000-2000 pesos depending on your negotiation skills.
-One of the best activities to do in Malapascua for us was a day trip.
+They will offer around you around 1000 to 2000 PHP, depending on your negotiating skills.
+This was definitely one of the best activities to do in Malapascua on our day trip.

 3. Relaxing and Swimming

-You can just enjoy how quiet Malapascua is.
-Try reading a book, enjoying a hammock, walking around the beach, renting a bicycle to go around Malapascua, and other relaxing activities.
+You can just chill and enjoy how quiet Malapascua is.
+Try reading a book, enjoying the hammock, walking around the beach, renting a bicycle to go around Malapascua, and other relaxing activities.
 We had so much fun taking pictures with our Go Pro and Dome trying to look for our perfect underwater shot!

 Beaches in Malapascua